fusion809/fusion809.github.io-old2/glossary.md

 ## Fork
 In the field of software development, a **fork** or **project fork**, is when developers take a copy of the source code from one software project and start independently working on it (or developing it) themselves.
 In the FOSS world this is commonplace due to the lack of restrictions imposed by FOSS licenses.

+## Downstream / Upstream
+In software development, **downstream** and **upstream** refers to the direction from and toward the original authors or maintainers of software that is distributed as source code, respectively.

 ## Operating System
 An **operating system** (**OS**) is the base set of system software that forms the foundation for other programs to run on top of.
 It manages all communication between the computer's hardware and the application software that run on top of it.
 At its heart, each OS has what is known as a kernel, which manages all communication with the computer's hardware.